airsonic/airsonic-docs/install/war_stand-alone.md

 allows one to run airsonic on boot.
 These steps below were done on a Fedora host, however the steps should be similar for other Linux distributions.

+By following these systemd setup instructions, Airsonic will be available at `http://localhost:8080/airsonic`.

 Setup dedicated airsonic user:

 ```